-A: All continuing education must be taken within the calendar year—January 1 through December 31.
-Credit may not be carried forward into the next calendar year.
+A: All continuing education must be taken within the calendar year—Jan.
+1 through Dec.
+31. Credit may not be carried forward into the next calendar year.

-Q: My license is in escrow.
+Q: My license is in inactive status.
 Am I required to complete continuing education?

-A: As long as the license remains in escrow, no additional education is required.
+A: As long as the license remains in inactive status, no additional education is required.
 When a licensee wishes to return to active status, he or she should complete the Kentucky Core Course BEFORE the license can be reactivated.

 Q: What is the exemption period for new licensees?